 The 105th continued to serve in India until 1872, when it was sent to garrison the port of Aden for two years.
 The regiment then sailed to England for the first time, landing in 1874.
 It remained there until 1878, when it was sent first to Guernsey before moving to Ireland the following year.

-Explore the history and collections of the 105th Regiment of Foot by visiting the King's Own Yorkshire Light Infantry Museum in Doncaster.
+Discover more about the 105th Regiment of Foot (Madras Light Infantry) by visiting the King’s Own Yorkshire Light Infantry Regimental Museum in Doncaster.